 But I also have a wall mounted remote control keypad?

 Not a problem.
 Many manufacturers including Merlin and Automatic Technology, have a wall mounted keypad alternative to their remote controls.
-These work in an identical way as their keyring style remote counterparts.
-They can be programmed to the receiver in much the same way as the remote.
+When the cover is easily removed these work in an identical way as their keyring style remote counterparts.
+They can be programmed to the receiver in much the same way as the remote using the same instructions.

 Programming your new garage door remote

 As we mentioned in "Remote Type" the Dip Switch style of remote is easy to program to a receiver.
 Copy the On / Off switch combination for the receiver or an existing remote so they match.
 It is a good idea to change the code sequence should you lose your garage door remote.
 It will prevent someone else from using your remote if found.